agateblue/django-dynamic-preferences/docs/installation.rst

             # want to change, but it's here just in case
             'SECTION_KEY_SEPARATOR': '__',

+            # Use this to disable auto registration of the GlobalPreferenceModel.
+            # This can be useful to register your own model in the global_preferences_registry.
+            'ENABLE_GLOBAL_MODEL_AUTO_REGISTRATION': True,

             # Use this to disable caching of preference.
 This can be useful to debug things
             'ENABLE_CACHE': True,